 [Wikipedia] Description, Range: Streptanthus glandulosus is a species of flowering plant in the mustard family known by the common name bristly jewelflower.[1]
 It is native to California and southwestern Oregon, where it grows in many types of habitat, including grassland, chaparral, and woodlands.
 Genetic and other analyses indicate that it is a species complex with ten subspecies which evolved as populations were isolated from each other.[2]
 The complex includes subspecies previously considered separate species, such as the rare Tiburon jewelflower (ssp. niger) endemic to the San Francisco Bay Area.[3]
 Plants in the complex are variable.
 In general they are annual herbs growing 10 centimeters to over a meter in height.
 They may be hairless hairy to bristly.
 The ephemeral basal leaves have blades borne on winged petioles.
 Leaves higher on the stem are linear to lance-shaped and clasp the stem at their bases.
 Flowers occur at intervals along the upper stem.
 Each flower has an urn-shaped calyx of sepals one-half to over one centimeter long which can be almost any color from white to yellowish to pink or purple to nearly black.
 Purple, white, or purple-veined white petals emerge from the tip.
-The fruit is a straight or curving silique up to 11 centimeters long. (contributed by Mary Ann Machi)
+The fruit is a straight or curving silique up to 11 centimeters long. (link added by Mary Ann Machi)

 Calflora: